Ball8899/PROJECT2-SEC-1-MyLittlePony/README.md

 ##### 66130500036 Flight and Hotel Booking Information Report
 - Create  function  updateItem in the fetchUtil.
-- Create booking store by pinia for state managements
+- Create booking store by pinia for Flight and Hotel bookings.
 - Create reusable components PaymentStatus, PromoCode, Rating, and TotalAmount be used in the BookingDetail page for both Flight and Hotel.
 - Create  related components of BookingDetailPage and BookingHotelDetailPage
+- Create update approve for Flight and Hotel bookings.

 ### Weekly Progression